ForestAdmin/agent-nodejs/docs/connectors/custom/query-translation/filters.md

 For instance, in `@forestadmin/connector-sql`, the `searchExtended` flag is used to also search content into all collections which are linked with a `many to one` or `one to one` relation to the current one.

-{% hint style="info" %}
-This is an advanced concept.

-If this feature is not enabled in the connector definition, you can consider this field to always be `null` and the feature will be handled by Forest Admin for you.

-Enabling this feature allows you to have more control on how search works for your connector for datasources were native full text indexes are available (elasticsearch, ...)
-{% endhint %}

 ## Examples

 Search into current collection